7 Success Factors for Robotic Process Automation Development

 Once the project management team and RPA program goals are established, it's easy to develop an RPA implementation plan.

-Having a Change Management Strategy and Execution Plan
+6. Having a Change Management Strategy and Execution Plan

 “Change management” is a critical element defining the success of any significant transformation.
 This approach helps in ensuring that organizations are capable of adapting to change.

-Especially for RPA, the change is big, and it hits the core of an organization, leading people to fear that RPA would start to take over the workplace.
+Especially for RPA, the change is big, and it hits the core of an organization, leading people to fear that RPA will start to take over the workplace.
 This eventually causes resistance to change.

 So, a good change management strategy and execution plan aligned to your corporate culture will help employees better understand change and their roles and responsibilities after the difference in the long run.
 Also, it will help ease this tension and simultaneously create a smooth adoption of RPA and future AI in the organization.

-Built an RPA CoE(Centre Of Excellence)
+7. Built an RPA CoE(Centre Of Excellence)

 COE is a central group that manages RPA deployment across the enterprise.